 1.3 “Personal Data” – Any information relating to an identified or identifiable person (“Data Subject”) who can be identified, directly or indirectly, including special categories of personal data.
 Personal data includes identifier attributes such as name, personal identification number, location information, network identifier or also data usable to link to a specific person based on physical, physiological, genetic, mental, economic, cultural or social characteristics.

-1.4 “Special Categories of Personal Data” – also known as sensitive personal data is data revealing person’s racial or ethnic origin, political opinions, religious or philosophical beliefs or trade-union membership, biometric data used for the unique identification of a person (fingerprints, palmprints and physical images) or sexual orientation.
+1.4 “Special Categories of Personal Data” – also known as sensitive personal data is data revealing a person’s racial or ethnic origin, political opinions, religious or philosophical beliefs or trade-union membership, biometric data used for the unique identification of a person (fingerprints, palmprints and physical images) or sexual orientation.
 For Antegenes service provision, the most important Special Categories of Personal Data are health and genetic data.

 1.6.
 “Service” – Healthcare or any other services provided by Antegenes (e.g., genetic risk testing, genetic consultation or user management in the Information System) and products.